jkitsao/devhook-engineering-blog/_posts/introducing-devhooks-ingest.md

 I'm Kitsao, and I've been building [Devhooks.live](https://www.devhooks.live) to solve webhook problems I kept running into across different projects.

 Over the past few years, I've found myself dealing with event-driven architectures more often than I initially planned.
-At [MyMovies.Africa](https://mymovies.africa), I needed real-time updates for video encoding jobs and ended up hacking together a webhook system.
-Later, working with [Old Mutual](https://www.oldmutual.co.ke), I was deep in M-Pesa integrations paybills, STK push callbacks, the usual payment workflow stuff.
-These days, I'm consulting on microfinance systems with Apache Fineract, and somehow I'm back to building around events and webhooks again.
+At [MyMovies.Africa](https://mymovies.africa), I needed real-time updates for video encoding jobs and ended up hacking together an Event source system.
+Later, working at [Old Mutual](https://www.oldmutual.co.ke), I was deep in M-Pesa integrations paybills, STK push callbacks, the usual payment workflow stuff.
+These days, I’m working in the broader fintech and microfinance space, focusing on infrastructure, integrations, and the occasional event-driven headache.

-The pattern became clear: webhooks are everywhere, but the tooling around them is inconsistent and often frustrating.
+The pattern became clear: Events/webhooks are everywhere, but the tooling around them is inconsistent and often frustrating.

 ## The Developer Experience Gap